Everything you need for the First Maths Challenge

 What is the First Maths Challenge?

-The First Maths Challenge is a UK based maths challenge (but open to students all over the world) for ages 7-9 (or enthusiastic younger students) that runs annually in June.
 It has 20 increasingly difficult multiple choice problems that must be solved without a calculator in 45 minutes.
 It’s excellent enrichment material for keen students and a great introduction to competition and challenge style mathematics.
-More information about the challenge can be found on this page and also on the official website here.

 Past Papers for the First Maths Challenge